 If you’ve been injured because someone else was negligent, the best thing to do now is to speak to an experienced Texas personal injury attorney.
-The attorneys at the Law Offices of George Salinas know that the time after an accident can be difficult and confusing.
+The attorneys at the George Salinas Injury Lawyers know that the time after an accident can be difficult and confusing.
 That’s why they offer free consultations to injury victims who need information about their rights and options.

 You can schedule yours right now by calling 210-225-0909, filling out our contact form, or clicking in the lower right corner of this page to chat.